KTD-prototype/kondo_b3mservo_rosdriver/README.md

   * ***velocity_control_autodetect.py*** : node to control servos by its torque
 <br>

+### Manual control by publishing command message directly from a terminal
 As simple way to use, execute arbitrary node file (position, velocity, or torque control)

 e.g.